 Adolescent Brain Development

-The brain develops very rapidly in the first 3-5 years of life, and all the structure and building blocks are present by the age of 9.
-The different centres of the brain develop and become functionally connected over time.
-The last part to mature is the pre frontal lobe.
-This happens during adolescence.
+The brain develops very rapidly in the first 3 to 5 years of life, and all the structure and building blocks are present by the age of 9.
+Find out when the different centres of the brain develop.

 - a safe environment where teenagers have consistent loving support is vital for the brain to develop well